MSc Business with Supply Chain Management

 You will have access to careers support while you are studying with us (and for three years after you graduate) through the University's careers service.

 Our award-winning careers service helps you develop your employment potential through career coaching, a vacancy service for internships, placements, jobs, global opportunities, volunteering and community activity plus support for entrepreneurial activity, and access to employer events.

-- A good honours degree (normally minimum 2.2) in any subject, or equivalent business professional qualification.
+- A good honours degree (normally minimum 2.2) in any subject.